TomnzIT/NODUS/README.md

 ## 📃 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL License.
 See the LICENSE file for more details.